emilhe/dash-leaflet-docs/tutorials/scatter_us.md

 Scatter plots can be created using the `GeoJSON` component.
-The `scatter` object in the `express` module provides a few standard scatter functions, e.g. coloring of a point based on the value of a feature property, but you can also [implement your own](#func_props).
+The `dlx.scatter` namespace provides a few standard scatter functions, e.g. coloring of a point based on the value of a feature property, but you can also [implement your own](#func_props).
 The example also covers a few other common patterns,

 * Creating geojson data (markers) from a pandas dataframe
 * Customization of the cluster rendering via the `clusterToLayer` prop (the cluster color is calculated based on the average value across the leaves)